ajay160380/EDU-TECH-AI/README.md

 ```

 ---
 ## 🛡️ License
-Distributed under the MIT License.
-See `LICENSE` for more details.
+This project is protected under a proprietary license — see [LICENSE](LICENSE) for details.
+Unauthorized copying, modification, or use is prohibited.